 Live social feeds

 It’s 2020: if we don’t have Twitter and IG tabbed on our work laptop, we’ve got it up on our phone in the background.
-DHAT were keen to feature their social feeds on their homepage, helping generate a sense of community and making news and updates feel to-the-minute.
+DHTA were keen to feature their social feeds on their homepage, helping generate a sense of community and making news and updates feel to the minute.